hashicorp/terraform-provider-aws/docs/add-a-new-datasource.md

 ### Register Data Source to the provider

 Data Sources use a self registration process that adds them to the provider using the `@SDKDataSource()` annotation in the datasource's comments.
-Run `make servicepackages` to register the datasource.
+Run `make gen` to register the datasource.
 This will add an entry to the `service_package_gen.go` file located in the service package folder.

 ```
 package something